 How Parents and Caregivers are Easing Life with Tech Tools

 Parents can only be in so many places at once.
 Parents, nannies, and babysitters are tapping into some amazing new tech tools to help them feel more connected and safe.
 Don’t be like this clueless Dad who said “What’s a family app?
 Have I been missing something in my life?”
-Read on to discover tools to increase parental ease and enhance the safety of the children in their care.
+Here are the Best Apps for Nannies and Parents to increase parental ease and enhance the safety of the children in their care.

 You may also like: How to Keep Kids Safe in a World of Unpredictability